-Prior to joining Pernod Ricard, Leon was Information Technology Director at DMC Inc., the U.S. arm of DMC SA, a $1 billion textile company, with U.S. customers including The Gap, Levi’s, and Wal-Mart.
-There she successfully reorganized the IT department, cutting maintenance cost by 30 percent and drastically improving rate of service.
+Prior to joining Period-Ricard, Leon was IT Director of DMC Inc., the U.S. arm of DMC SA, a 1 billion textile company, with U.S. customers including The Gap, Levi’s, and Wal-Mart.
+There, she successfully reorganized the IT department, cutting maintenance cost by 30 percent and drastically improving rate of service.
 Leon started her career in France at Fromageries Bel SA, the maker of Laughing Cow and Babybel, and moved to the US in 1989 to take the role of the information systems manager at Fromageries Bel, Inc., the U.S. subsidiary of Fromageries Bel SA.
 Among major achievements, she developed and implemented a sales and marketing system for headquarters and sales managers, using client server technology to give access to sales and marketing data.

 In 2014 Leon achieved an Executive Coaching Certificate from Columbia University.
 She holds an M.S. in Economics from the French University Paris-I. Leon is a sailor and a Black belt Karateka.